frontendweekly/virga/11ty/posts/2020-04-30-creating-plugins-for-eleventy.md

 ## Configuring for GitHub Packages

-Publishing a package to GitHub Packages is same process as npm org and I already have done it before at work.
+Publishing a package to GitHub Packages is same process as npm org, and I already have done it before at work.

 I needed to generate GitHub Personal Token since I forgot I already had one for GitHub Packages (Dear future me, you should save tokens on 1 password whenever you make new one).